If the integrand f (x) is a product of polynomial, trigonometric function, exponential or logarithmic, then integration by parts may work.

 More examples:

-Second example, (x) is a product of exponential and trigonometric.
+Second example, f (x) is a product of exponential and trigonometric.

 From LPET, we have ET.